demisto/demisto-sdk/demisto_sdk/commands/content_graph/README.md

 * **-mp, --marketplace**

     The marketplace to generate the graph for.
+The default value is xsoar.
+Other options are marketplacev2, xpanse, xsoar_saas, xsoar_on_prem.

 * **-m, --mandatory-only**

-    If true, returns only mandatory dependencies.
+    If provided, returns only mandatory dependencies in the result.

 * **-ald, --all-level-dependencies**

-    If true, will retrieve all level of dependencies.
+    If provided, will retrieve all level of dependencies.

 * **--include-test-dependencies**

-    If true, includes test dependencies in outputs.
+    If provided, includes test dependencies in result.

 * **--include-hidden**

-    If true, includes hidden packs in outputs.
+    If provided, includes hidden packs dependencies in result.

 * **-dir, --direction**

     Specifies whether to return only sources, only targets or both sides of dependencies [Default is only targets].

-* **-u/nu, --update-graph/--no-update-graph**
+* **-nu, --no-update-graph**

-    If true, runs an update on the graph before querying.
+    If provided, does not run an update on the graph before querying.
+If you do not include this argument, the update is run.

 * **-o, --output**